TheJanusStream/symbios-tensor/README.md

    *through* intersections (by forward-vector alignment), applies Ramer-Douglas-Peucker decimation to remove unnecessary intermediate points, and replaces sharp bends with smooth quadratic Bézier fillet arcs.
-   Elevation profiles are smoothed with a box blur and clamped to a maximum grade.
+   Elevation profiles are smoothed with global Laplacian passes and clamped to a maximum grade.
 Side-streets severed by moved intersection nodes are automatically reconnected.

 3. **Block extraction** (`extract_blocks`) — Walks the planar road graph with